bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ## Pagination
 `<b-table>` supports built in pagination of item data.
-You can control how many reords are displayed at a time by setting the `per-page` prop to the maximum number of rows you would like displayed, and use the `current-page` prop to specify which page to display (starting from page `1`).
+You can control how many rows are displayed at a time by setting the `per-page` prop to the maximum number of rows you would like displayed, and use the `current-page` prop to specify which page to display (starting from page `1`).
 If you set `current-page` to a value larger than the computed number of pages, then no rows will be shown.

-You can use the [`<b-pagination>`](/docs/components/pagination) component in conjuction with `<b-table>` for providing control over pagination.
+You can use the [`<b-pagination>`](/docs/components/pagination) component in conjunction with `<b-table>` for providing control over pagination.

 Setting `per-page` to `0` (default) will disable the local items pagination feature.

 ## `v-model` binding
-If you bind a variable to the `v-model` prop, the contents of this variable will be the currently disaplyed item records (zero based index, up to `page-size` - 1).
+If you bind a variable to the `v-model` prop, the contents of this variable will be the currently displayed item records (zero based index, up to `page-size` - 1).
 This variable (the `value` prop) should usually be treated as readonly.

 The records within the v-model are a filtered/paginated shallow copy of `items`, and